mgaitan/waliki/docs/git.rst

     POST http://yoursite.com[/<waliki_prefix>]/hooks/pull/<remote>

 This is useful to sync your wiki whenever a repository is pushed to.
-For example when you push `to <https://developer.github.com/webhooks/>`_.
+For example when you push `to github <https://developer.github.com/webhooks/>`_.